 If you have visited other countries, you can simply click “Yes” and you’ll then have to add the name of the countries you visited in the last 14 days (it’s really that easy).

-The last one asks you for the exact address of where you would be quarantining (as I mentioned before, I was on my way to Calgary on Lynx Air’s inaugural flight, so I entered the address of my hotel, but if you’re returning home, you can just type in your home address — it will be filled automatically for the next times as well).
+Then they ask you for the exact address of where you’re heading (as I mentioned before, I was on my way to Calgary on Lynx Air’s inaugural flight, so I entered the address of my hotel, but if you’re returning home, you can just type in your home address — it will also be filled automatically for the next times as well, the app will remember).

 Lastly, they ask you to complete a COVID-19 self-assessment.